Business for Scientists Certificate

 This course is designed for those with training from a Science, Technology, Engineering and Mathematics (STEM) discipline.
 If you have questions about eligibility, please contact the Office of Postdoctoral Affairs.

-The 2017 application period will open beginning Monday, March 13 and will close Monday, April 3 at 5pm (CST).
+The 2017 application period opened on Monday, March 13 and the close has been extended to Monday, April 10 at 5pm (CST).
 Postdoctoral fellows interested in applying should submit ALL application materials through the online application system (will be accessible once application period is open).
 Applications must include the following components:

 - Applicant Information

 - List of any courses or programs taken in the last 5 years in the areas of: business, management, leadership, or accounting/finance and explanation of how this training would be different

 - Statement of Purpose (Limit of 750 words)

 - why you wish to participate in the program

 - how this training will augment your postdoctoral training at Northwestern

 - how this training will help you to achieve your career goals

 - Research Abstract (Limit of 250 words)